AliIzadii/FinancialManagementApplication/README.md

 - **Search Functionality**: Users can search for specific transactions, making it easy to find and review past financial records.

+## Getting Started

+To run this project, you will need to have Flutter installed on your local machine.
+If you don't have Flutter installed, follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install).

 ## Installation

 1. Clone the repository: